TheStalwart/tldrtravel.info/content/countries/latvia.md

 {{% delivery-list %}}

+## Parking and public transport payment app
+- [Mobilly](https://mobilly.lv/) - must have app to pay for most paid parking, buy tickets for public transport and pay for entrance to Jūrmala

+## Driving
+For cars and motorcycles, to enter Jūrmala you must pay a fee of 3 EUR.
+The easiest way is to use [Mobilly](https://mobilly.lv/) app, but there are also some old-school ticket machines on the city border.

 ## Motorcycling
 - It's legal to ride the following with a car license (B category):
 	- <=125cc motorcycles